What is Capacitance?

 Capacitors can store energy in various forms, from high-voltage electrical energy in power supplies to low-voltage electrical energy in portable electronic devices.
 The energy stored in a capacitor can provide a quick burst of power to a circuit or smooth out variations in a power supply.

 Resistance slows down the transfer rate of charge carriers (usually electrons) by "brute force."
 In this process, some energy is invariably converted from electrical form to heat.
 Resistance is said to consume power for this reason.
-Resistance is present in dc as well as in ac circuits and works the same way for either direct or alternating current.
+Resistance is present in DC as well as in AC circuits and works the same way for either direct or alternating current.
+Capacitor performance depends on safe voltage levels; our page on capacitor voltage rating explains these limits in detail.

-Inductance impedes the flow of ac charge carriers by temporarily storing the energy as a magnetic field.
-But this energy is given back later.
+Inductance impedes the flow of AC charge carriers by temporarily storing the energy as a magnetic field.
+However, this energy is eventually replenished.
+For high-capacitance setups in electrical systems, see how banks of capacitors are configured in our capacitor bank overview.

-Capacitance impedes the flow of ac charge carriers by temporarily storing the energy as an electric potential field.
-This energy is given back later, just as it is in an inductance.
-Capacitance is not generally necessary in pure-dc circuits.
-However, it can have significance in circuits where dc is pulsating and not steady.
+Capacitance impedes the flow of AC charge carriers by temporarily storing the energy as an electric potential field.
+This energy is given back later, just as it is in an inductor.
+Capacitance is not generally necessary in pure-DC circuits.
+However, it can have significance in circuits where DC is pulsating and not steady.
+If you're studying how capacitance affects reactive energy, visit our breakdown of reactive power formula in electrical circuits.

-Capacitance, like inductance, can appear when it is not wanted or intended.
+Capacitance, like inductance, can appear unexpectedly or unintentionally.
 As with inductance, this effect becomes more evident as the ac frequency increases.

 Capacitance in electric circuits is deliberately introduced by a device called a capacitor.
 It was discovered by the Prussian scientist Ewald Georg von Kleist in 1745 and independently by the Dutch physicist Pieter van Musschenbroek at about the same time while investigating electrostatic phenomena.
 They discovered that electricity obtained from an electrostatic machine could be stored for a period of time and then released.
 The device, which came to be known as the Leyden jar, consisted of a stoppered glass vial or jar filled with water, with a nail piercing the stopper and dipping into the water.
 By holding the jar in hand and touching the nail to the conductor of an electrostatic machine, they found that a shock could be obtained from the nail after disconnecting it by touching it with the free hand.

 This reaction showed that some of the electricity from the machine had been stored.
-A simple but fundamental step in the evolution of the capacitor was taken by the English astronomer John Bevis in 1747 when he replaced the water with metal foil forming a lining on the inside surface of the glass and another covering the outside surface.
+A simple but fundamental step in the evolution of the capacitor was taken by the English astronomer John Bevis in 1747 when he replaced the water with metal foil, forming a lining on the inside surface of the glass and another covering the outside surface.
+The interaction of capacitance and system reactance is a key part of understanding power quality—explained on our reactor reactance in power systems page.

 Imagine two very large, flat sheets of metal, such as copper or aluminum, that are excellent electrical conductors.
-Suppose they are each the size of the state of Nebraska and are placed one over the other, separated by just a foot of space.
+Suppose they are each the size of the state of Nebraska and are placed one on top of the other, separated by just a foot of space.
 What will happen if these two sheets of metal are connected to the terminals of a battery, as shown in Fig. 11-1?

 Fig. 11-1.
 Two plates will become charged electrically, one positively and the other negatively.

 The two plates will become charged electrically, one positively and the other negatively.
 You might think this would take a little while because the sheets are so big.
-However, this is an accurate supposition.
+However, this is a reasonable assumption.

-If the plates were small, they would both become charged almost instantly, attaining a relative voltage equal to the voltage of the battery.
+If the plates were small, they would both become charged almost instantly, attaining a relative voltage equal to the battery's voltage.
 But because the plates are gigantic, it will take a while for the negative one to "fill up" with electrons, and it will take an equal amount of time for the other one to get electrons "sucked out."
 Finally, however, the voltage between the two plates will be equal to the battery voltage, and an electric field will exist in the space between the plates.

 This electric field will be small at first; the plates don't charge immediately.
-But the negative charge and the positive charge will increase over a period of time, depending on how large the plates are and also depending on how far apart they are.
-Figure 11-2 is a relative graph showing the intensity of the electric field between the plates as a function of time elapsed from the instant the plates are connected to the battery terminals.
+However, the negative charge and the positive charge will increase over time, depending on the size of the plates and the distance between them.
+Figure 11-2 is a relative graph showing the intensity of the electric field between the plates as a function of time elapsed since the plates are connected to the battery terminals.

 Fig. 11-2.
 Relative electric field intensity, as a function of time, between two metal plates connected to a voltage source.